What Is Sustainable Website Design — Our How-To Guide

 Power Your Website With Renewable Energy Sources

-Are you in need of a sustainable website for your biz?
-Our Squarespace website packages include copy, SEO, and eco-friendly web design and will have you online in less than eight weeks.
+Do you need a sustainable website for your biz?
+Our Squarespace website packages include copy, SEO, and eco-friendly web design and will have you online in just eight weeks.

-Sustainability Optimisations to Make Your Website Design More Eco-Friendly
+Sustainability Optimisations To Make Your Web Design Practices More Eco-Friendly

 When your car is very full, it uses more fuel.
 Similarly, if your website is very resource-heavy (lots of large images and videos, big plugins, etc.), it needs more energy to host it and also more energy for Internet users to view it.